galileolajara/cp1-docs/docs/advanced/pointers.md

 var pos:Position; // A pointer to a 'Position'.
 Equivalent to 'struct Position* pos' in C. pos.x = 1; // Program *WILL CRASH* because 'position' is null

-// Adding '.' after the type will not make it a pointer.
+// Adding '.' after the type will NOT make it a pointer.
 // Below is equivalent to 'struct Position loc' in C. var loc:Position.;
 loc.x = 1; // Program will not crash because 'location' is not a pointer